Daughters of Utah Pioneers

 Rachel Kelsey

-Susannah Kelsey
+Susanna Kelsey

-Agnes M Marshall
+Agnes M. Marshall

-Thomas H Maughan
+Thomas H. Maughan

 Robert McKendrick